jingqing-hu/FuFiHLA/README.md

 ## Running tips

-1) extract reads from exist bam files can also generate similar result as using WGS reaads.
+1) extract reads from exist bam files can also generate similar result as using WGS reads.

 ```bash
 echo "